KidneyIntelX Clinical Utility and Health Economics Validated in Multiple Data Releases at American Society of Nephrology

 About Renalytix

-Renalytix (NASDAQ: RNLX) (LSE: RENX) is an in-vitro diagnostics and laboratory services company that is the global founder and leader in the new field of bioprognosis™ for kidney health.
+Renalytix RNLX RENX is an in-vitro diagnostics and laboratory services company that is the global founder and leader in the new field of bioprognosis™ for kidney health.
 The leadership team, with a combined 200+ years of healthcare and in-vitro diagnostic experience, has designed its KidneyIntelX laboratory developed test to enable risk assessment for rapid progressive decline in kidney function in adult patients with T2D and early CKD (stages 1-3).
 We believe that by understanding how disease will progress, patients and providers can take action early to improve outcomes and reduce overall health system costs.
 For more information, visit www.renalytix.com.

 About KidneyIntelX™